PowerDNS/pdns/pdns/dnsdistdist/docs/reference/comboaddress.rst

   :param string address: The IP address, with optional port, to represent.

+.. class:: ComboAddress

+  A ``ComboAddress`` represents an IP address with possibly a port number.
+  The object can be an IPv4 or an IPv6 address.
+  It has these methods:

-.. classmethod:: ComboAddress:getPort() -> int
+  .. method:: ComboAddress:getPort() -> int

     Returns the port number.

-.. classmethod:: ComboAddress:isIPv4() -> bool
+  .. method:: ComboAddress:isIPv4() -> bool

     Returns true if the address is an IPv4, false otherwise

-.. classmethod:: ComboAddress:isIPv6() -> bool
+  .. method:: ComboAddress:isIPv6() -> bool

     Returns true if the address is an IPv6, false otherwise

-.. classmethod:: ComboAddress:isMappedIPv4() -> bool
+  .. method:: ComboAddress:isMappedIPv4() -> bool

     Returns true if the address is an IPv4 mapped into an IPv6, false otherwise

-.. classmethod:: ComboAddress:mapToIPv4() -> ComboAddress
+  .. method:: ComboAddress:mapToIPv4() -> ComboAddress

     Convert an IPv4 address mapped in a v6 one into an IPv4.
     Returns a new ComboAddress

-.. classmethod:: ComboAddress:tostring() -> string
+  .. method:: ComboAddress:tostring() -> string
                    ComboAddress:toString() -> string

     Returns in human-friendly format

-.. classmethod:: ComboAddress:tostringWithPort() -> string
+  .. method:: ComboAddress:tostringWithPort() -> string
                    ComboAddress:toStringWithPort() -> string

     Returns in human-friendly format, with port number

-.. classmethod:: ComboAddress:truncate(bits)
+  .. method:: ComboAddress:truncate(bits)

     Truncate the ComboAddress to the specified number of bits.
     This essentially zeroes all bits after ``bits``.

     :param int bits: Amount of bits to truncate to